 I am often asked which cruise line and destination are my favorites; 16 years ago I took my first cruise aboard Holland America to the Pacific Northwest.
-The crew was the happiest people on earth and within a few days they knew my name & pronounced it correctly; quite the feat, with a name like Tarita!
+The crew was the happiest people on earth and within a few days they knew my name and pronounced it correctly; quite the feat, with a name like Tarita!
 I loved the entertainment and the food was endless!!
 Someone told me that there are two types of people; the ones that become cruise addicts, and the ones that after a few days, want to walk the plank!

 I became the one that became a cruise addict, as I unpacked once and visited many places.